-What you need to know about overdrafts.
+What you need to know about overdrafts

-An overdraft occurs when you do not have enough money in your account to cover a transaction, but we pay it anyway.
-We can cover your overdrafts in two different ways:
+Overdraft ServicesAn overdraft occurs when you do not have enough money in your account to cover a transaction, and we pay the item anyway.
+Your overdrafts can be covered in several ways:

-Overdraft protection services can be crucial when it counts most!
-Like those times when emergencies or unexpected expenses come up right when your balance is lowest.
+Overdraft protection services can be crucial when it counts most, like those times when emergencies or unexpected expenses come up right when your balance is lowest.

 What are the standard overdraft practices that come with my account?

-We do authorize and pay overdrafts for the following types of transactions:
+At our discretion we may authorize and pay overdrafts for the following types of transactions:

-- Checks and other transactions made using your checking account number
+- Checks and other transactions made from your checking account

 - Automatic bill payments